radareorg/radare.org/gsoc/2019/tasks.md

 Currently there is a support already for disassembling Python bytecode.
 But like with LUA the architecture is largely untested and can be easily broken.
 Moreover, analysis plugin is not implemented, so a lot of information is still missing in the output.
 We need to add the proper tests and see if there are bugs (and fix them).

-See [universal python disassembler](https://github.com/evanw/unwind) for example and [basic](https://github.com/radare/radare2-extras/tree/master/libr/bin/format/pyc) [implementation](https://github.com/radare/radare2-extras/blob/master/libr/asm/p/asm_pyc.c) in radare2-extras for current state of it.
+See [universal python disassembler](https://github.com/evanw/unwind) and [python cross-version decompiler](https://github.com/rocky/python-uncompyle6) for example and [basic](https://github.com/radare/radare2-extras/tree/master/libr/bin/format/pyc) [implementation](https://github.com/radare/radare2-extras/blob/master/libr/asm/p/asm_pyc.c) in radare2-extras for current state of it.

 ![image](https://image.slidesharecdn.com/tailbytespygotham-140819135745-phpapp02/95/tco-in-python-via-bytecode-manipulation-7-638.jpg)